Therapy for people pleasers

 Learn how to stand up for yourself, without stepping on others

-You often say yes when you want to say no, and find yourself feeling resentful or anxious all too often.
+• You often say yes when you want to say no, and then find yourself feeling resentful.

 Is this you?

 If that sounds like you, you’re in the right place.
-You may feel stuck, defective, or even hopeless, but change is possible, and I specialize in helping people like you learn the tools & strategies they need to have healthier, happier relationships and a better life.
+Change is possible, and I specialize in helping people like you learn the tools & strategies they need to have happier relationships and a better life.

 How therapy helps with people pleasing